Advertiser disclosure

 Part of the reason that choosing a major can be so difficult for students is that they often hold a lot of different interests.
 It can be hard to choose one at the expense of all the others.
 Luckily, there is a workaround for that – most colleges allow students to double major.
 This means that you will devote equal attention to two separate topics throughout your college years.

 Double majoring comes with a range of advantages and disadvantages.
 As a double major, you’ll be able to delve deeply into both fields you’re interested in and you’ll graduate with more career opportunities.
 However, you’ll have much less freedom to take other classes in your schedule, and you might be unable to study abroad.
-If both majors require a senior exercise or exam, you’ll end up with a very busy senior year.
+If both majors require a senior thesis or exam, you’ll end up with a very busy senior year.

 So, although double majoring has some great advantages, you’ll want to be sure you can handle it before you take it on.
 Students who start on a double major and find they cannot continue it can also usually choose one of their majors to turn into a minor.